Home » Best Forex Brokers in April 2026 » ASIC (Australia) Regulated Forex Brokers

 About the Regulator

-ASIC was established as a regulatory body in Australia in 1998 while its role and functions were stipulated in the Australian Securities and Investments Commission Act 2001.
+ASIC was established as a regulatory body in Australia in 1998 while its role and functions were stipulated in the Australian Securities and Investments Commission Act of 2001.
 To be eligible to operate in Australia, brokers must obtain a license issued by ASIC.
-To do that, they are required to meet a list of requirements that ensure safe and fair trading conditions for Australian traders.
+To do that, they are required to meet a list of requirements designed to promote safe and fair trading conditions for Australian traders.

 In addition to issuing licenses, ASIC is also responsible for taking regulatory action whenever a company fails to ensure proper trading conditions for its clients or it has breached any of the trading rules and guidelines imposed by ASIC.
 In the case of misconduct, the regulator can impose financial penalties or revoke the operational license of an entity.
-The regulatory body also participates in the process of introducing new regulations concerning the financial markets in Australia.
+The regulatory body also participates in developing new financial market regulations in Australia.

 Transparency is an important factor in trading services carried out in Australia.
 That is why traders can find license information about any company regulated by ASIC on the official website of the authority.
-Meanwhile, news about any recent regulatory actions is also available on ASIC’s webpage, keeping Aussies informed about any trading-related topic.
+News about recent regulatory actions is also available on ASIC’s webpage, keeping Australian traders informed about regulatory developments.

 Requirements to Get a License Approval

-One of the reasons why ASIC is considered one of the most reputable regulators in the forex scene is the licensing process it has established for Australian brokers.
-To be authorized to offer financial services, including forex trading, to Australian investors, brokers are required to meet several conditions that will prove they are eligible to conduct such businesses and keep their customers’ funds safe.
+ASIC operates a detailed licensing process for Australian brokers.
+To be authorized to offer financial services, including forex trading, to Australian investors, brokers must meet several conditions demonstrating their eligibility to conduct such businesses and keep their customers’ funds safe.

-The license application process is rather simple but companies will be asked to provide a set of documents that will prove they are eligible for ASIC’s approval.
-In this review, we will cover the basic license and compliance requirements forex brokers are required to meet in order to be licensed by ASIC.
+The license application process is straightforward, but companies must provide a set of documents demonstrating their eligibility for ASIC’s approval.
+This section covers the basic license and compliance requirements forex brokers must meet to be licensed by ASIC.

 Typically, if a broker meets all license requirements, the process of reviewing the application and issuing the ASIC license takes between 120 and 140 days.
 The fees related to the licensing process tend to range between AU$35,000 and AU$50,000.

-As already mentioned, there is a minimum capital requirement that brokers must meet in order to be eligible to apply for an ASIC license.
+Brokers must meet a minimum capital requirement to be eligible to apply for an ASIC license.
 Up until 2013, the minimum capital that could have qualified brokers for an operational license was AU$50,000.
-The period between 2013 and February 2014 introduced a change in the minimum capital condition, asking license applicants to own 5% of their revenues or a minimum of AU$500,000 as NTA.
+Between 2013 and February 2014, the minimum capital condition changed, requiring license applicants to hold 5% of their revenues or a minimum of AU$500,000 as net tangible assets (NTA).
 At least 50% of that amount had to be in the form of cash or cash equivalent.

 As of February 2014, following the Basel Ⅲ norms for revenue and capital, the minimum capital requirement has been significantly increased.
 The condition to own 50% of the NTA amount in cash or cash equivalent was introduced as a measure to handle any unexpected losses.
 Since clients’ funds are held in segregated bank accounts, such losses are met only via the company’s own operational capital.

 ASIC also requires licensed brokers to implement tools and measures like margin closeout and negative balance protection.
 The former requires brokers to close out any positions if the margin is reduced to 50% of the required margin level.
-The latter makes sure that trading with higher leverage will not cause losses bigger than the amounts traders have deposited into their accounts.
+The latter is designed to prevent losses from exceeding the amounts traders have deposited into their accounts.

 FAQ